thecurioussailor/rust-lang-notes/09-Ownership.md

 # Ownership in Rust

-## 1. What is Ownership?
+Rust uses a system called **ownership** to manage memory safely and efficiently.
+Understanding ownership is key to writing safe and fast Rust code.

-- Rust uses a system called **ownership** to manage memory safely and efficiently.
+## What is Ownership?
-- Each value in Rust has a variable that's its owner.
+- Each value in Rust has a variable that owns it.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value is dropped (memory is freed).

 ---

-## 2. Move
+## Move

 ```rust
 fn main() {